 4. Victoria Harbour (the Harbour) is an invaluable asset.
 In order to showcase the Harbour in a new and vibrant way and further capitalise on this asset, the Tourism Commission undertook a consultancy to devise the Plan to cover the key icon buildings around the Harbour.
-Phase 1 of the Plan, comprising 18 private and public buildings on Hong Kong side, was completed in January 2004 with the launch of "A Symphony of Lights" (the Show), a multi-media light and sound show staged across the Victoria Harbour every night.
+Phase 1 of the Plan, comprising 18 private and public buildings on Hong Kong side, was completed in January 2004 with the launch of "A Symphony of Lights" (the Show), an 18-minute multi-media light and sound show staged across the Harbour every night.
 Outside the show time, individual buildings use their lighting systems to highlight the profile of their buildings' architecture thereby adding to the impact of the night vista of the Harbour.
-Phase 2 of the harbour lighting system will add a new vibrancy to our spectacular night view of the Harbour as well as present a unique show to visitors and residents of Hong Kong.